Cathedral Church of St Marie, Sheffield: Establishment of the Church of St Marie

 St Marie's was completed in 1850 and opened on 11 September.
-Building the church cost more than £10,500 – a huge sum in those days (about £1.5m in 2020) – and it was not until 1889 that the church was free from debt.
-The Parish of St Marie's, which covered the whole of Sheffield, became part of the Diocese of Beverley in 1850, when Catholic dioceses were re-established for the first time since the Reformation.
+Building the church cost more than £10,500 – a very large sum in those days (about £1.5 million in 2020) – and it was not until 1889 that the church was free from debt.
+The Parish of St Marie's, which covered the whole of Sheffield, became part of the Diocese of Beverley in 1850, when Catholic dioceses were re-established for the first time since the English Reformation.
 In 1902 a new presbytery, now known as Cathedral House, was opened.
 During the Second World War a bomb blew out stained glass windows in the Blessed Sacrament chapel.
 The remaining windows were removed and stored in a shaft at Nunnery Colliery.
-The mine flooded during the war, the glass sunk in mud, and drawings for re‑creating the windows were destroyed, however it was still possible to re-install the windows in 1947.
-When St Marie's was re-ordered in 1970, following Vatican II, dark woodwork was removed and new lighting and benches were installed.
-In 1972, a new altar, allowing Mass to be celebrated versus populum, was consecrated by Bishop Gerald Moverley, auxiliary Bishop of Leeds.
+The mine flooded during the war, the glass sunk in mud, and drawings for recreating the windows were destroyed, however it was still possible to reinstall the windows in 1947.
+When St Marie's was reordered in 1970 following Vatican II, dark woodwork was removed and new lighting and benches were installed.
+In 1972, a new altar allowing Mass to be celebrated versus populum was consecrated by Bishop Gerald Moverley, auxiliary Bishop of Leeds.
 The church is a Grade II* listed building and was first listed in 1973.

-On 30 May 1980 the new diocese of Hallam was created and St. Marie's became a cathedral.
+On 30 May 1980 the new Diocese of Hallam was created and St Marie's became a cathedral.
 Bishop Moverley was installed as its first bishop and served until his death in 1996, after which Bishop John Rawsthorne became the second Bishop of Hallam.

-An extensive programme of renovations caused the cathedral to close in September 2011, re-opening in November 2012.
+An extensive programme of renovations caused the cathedral to close in September 2011, reopening in November 2012.
 During that time the sanctuary was extended into the crossing and reordered, a new cathedra was installed and the choir moved to the west end of the building.
 Side chapels and roofing was restored, in some cases revealing original features previously hidden.
 New heating and toilet facilities have also been installed.
-During the restoration process, a collection of Nottingham alabaster carvings, mostly originating from the 15th century, were discovered and also underwent extensive restoration, finally going on display in the Cathedral cloisters in April 2017.
+During the restoration process, a collection of Nottingham alabaster carvings, mostly originating from the 15th century, were discovered and also underwent extensive restoration, finally going on display in the cathedral cloisters in April 2017.

-Following the re-opening in November 2012, Bishop John Rawsthorne retired at the age of 78.
+Following the reopening in November 2012, Bishop Rawsthorne retired at the age of 78.
 In July 2014, Bishop Ralph Heskett was installed as the third Bishop of Hallam.